oshokin/xk6-kv/README.md

 #### Snapshot Operations

 - **`backup(options?: BackupOptions): Promise<BackupSummary>`**
   Writes the current dataset to a bbolt file.
 Always set `fileName` (leaving it blank points at the backend’s live bbolt file) and use `allowConcurrentWrites: true` for a best-effort dump that releases writers sooner (summary includes `bestEffort` + `warning` so you can alarm on it).
+  > **Memory backend caution:** when `allowConcurrentWrites` is left at the default `false`, the memory backend holds its global mutation gate for the entire duration of the backup (from key snapshot through streaming).
+On large datasets that can pause every writer/VU for minutes.
+Enable `allowConcurrentWrites: true` if you need the cluster to keep serving traffic during the export (accepting the best-effort snapshot) or schedule strict backups during quiet windows.
+  >
+  > **Shared-file workflow:** Leaving `fileName` blank while running the memory backend is intentional—it writes into `.k6.kv`, the same file the disk backend mounts by default.
+That makes a common DX pattern possible: run the hot path with `backend: "memory"`, call `backup()` without arguments in `teardown()`, and later rerun the same test with `backend: "disk"` to replay the captured dataset.
+If you want snapshots to live somewhere else (or you run disk workloads in parallel), provide an explicit `fileName` so you don’t clobber the shared DB.

 - **`restore(options?: RestoreOptions): Promise<RestoreSummary>`**
   Replaces the dataset with a snapshot produced by `backup()`.
 Optional `maxEntries` / `maxBytes` guards protect against oversized or corrupted inputs.